SilentCatD/flutter_pannable_rating_bar/README.md

 [![pub package](https://img.shields.io/pub/v/flutter_pannable_rating_bar?color=green&include_prereleases&style=plastic)](https://pub.dev/packages/flutter_pannable_rating_bar)

+# PannableRatingBar

+Introducing a new and improved rating bar for Flutter, offering versatility and full customization.
+Unlike other rating bars, this one allows for any value to be selected, not just full or half ratings when interacted.
+Both tap and drag gestures are seamlessly supported, providing a smooth user experience.

 ## Features
 * Offers fractional values for rating
 * High degree of customization for the rating widgets, which can be of different sizes, shapes, and colors.